StephenBartos/midair2-server-watch/README.md

 # Getting Started
 Use [this link](https://discord.com/oauth2/authorize?client_id=1237575746315354192) to invite the bot to your server.

-There is only one command, `/configure` which opens an interactive configuration menu to setup either the Server List or the Server Notifier.
+There is only one command, `/configure`, which opens an interactive configuration menu to setup and manage either the Server List or the Server Notifier.

 **Note**: Make sure to limit which roles can use the bot's slash commands through the Discord Server Setttings.